 (b)SHS will send your Wireless Router on Sky's behalf to your Address and you must comply fully with all reasonable installation instructions and advice that SHS or we provide to you.

 (c) Your Wireless Router (except the software in it) will become your property on delivery.
-The software in your Wireless Router is owned by or licensed to Sky or another member of the British Sky Broadcasting group.
+The software in your Wireless Router and in any other equipment provided to you by Sky or on its behalf for use in conjunction with Sky Broadband is owned by or licensed to Sky or another member of the British Sky Broadcasting group.
 You must allow this software to be updated.
 Updates will happen automatically at no extra charge.

-(d) Sky Broadband must only be accessed via your Wireless Router.
-Your Wireless Router is not supplied as being capable of being used to access any other internet service.
+(d) Your Wireless Router and any other equipment provided by Sky (or on its behalf) for use in conjunction with Sky Broadband are not supplied as being capable of being used to access any other internet service.